+FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+4. After a county

-1 treasurer levies upon a delinquent taxpayer's personal property, he the 2 county treasurer shall give notice of the time and place of sale.
-The 3 notice shall contain a list of the property to be sold.
-The county 4 treasurer shall give this notice at least ten (10) days before the date of 5 sale.
-The notice shall be given by publication one (1) time in the 6 manner prescribed in IC 1971, IC 6-1.1-22-4(b) and by posting one (1) 7 notice at a public place of posting in the county courthouse.
-8 SECTION 56.
-IC 6-1.1-23-5 IS AMENDED TO READ AS 9 FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
-5. (a) If the 10 delinquent taxes, penalties, and collection expenses are not paid before the time set for the sale, the county treasurer shall sell sufficient 11 12 personal property of the taxpayer to pay the delinquent taxes, penalties, 13 and collection expenses.
-The county treasurer shall, at the time and 14 place designated in the notice, sell the personal property at public 15 auction to the highest bidder.
-The county treasurer shall keep a record 16 of all sales in the form prescribed by the state board of accounts.
-The proceeds of the sale shall be paid into the county treasury and applied 17 18 as follows: 19 (1) First, to the collection expenses.
-20 (2) Second, to the payment of the delinquent taxes and penalties.
-21 (3) Third, to the payment of other tax delinquencies of the 22 taxpayer in the order provided in subsection (b). of this section; 23 and 24 (4) Fourth, any balance remaining shall be paid to the delinquent 25 taxpayer.
-26 (b) Any surplus funds to be applied to the other delinquent taxes of 27 28 IC 6-1.1-24-7(a)(2) shall be applied as follows: 29 (1) First, to the payment of delinquent personal property taxes owed in the county by the taxpayer.
-30 31 (2) Second, to the payment of delinquent real property taxes owed 32 in the county by the taxpayer. and 33 (3) Third, to the payment of delinquent personal property taxes 34 owed by the taxpayer and certified from another county.
-35 SECTION 57.
-IC 6-1.1-23-9 IS AMENDED TO READ AS 36 FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
-9. (a) In the year immediately following the year in which personal property taxes 37 38 become delinquent, each county treasurer shall prepare a record of the 39 delinguencies for which written demand has been made under section 40 1 of this chapter and which remain unpaid for at least sixty (60) days 41 after the demand is made.
-42 (b) The county treasurer shall prepare the record required by this
+SECTION 56.
+IC 6-1.1-23-5 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+5. (a) If the delinquent taxes, penalties, and collection expenses are not paid before the time set for the sale, the county treasurer shall sell sufficient personal property of the taxpayer to pay the delinquent taxes, penalties, and collection expenses.
+The county treasurer shall, at the time and place designated in the notice, sell the personal property at public auction to the highest bidder.
+The county treasurer shall keep a record of all sales in the form prescribed by the state board of accounts.
+The proceeds of the sale shall be paid into the county treasury and applied as follows:

+- (1) First, to the collection expenses. - (2) Second, to the payment of the delinquent taxes and penalties. - (3) Third, to the payment of other tax delinquencies of the taxpayer in the order provided in subsection (b). of this section; and - (4) Fourth, any balance remaining shall be paid to the delinquent taxpayer. - (b) Any surplus funds to be applied to the other delinquent taxes of a taxpayer under subsection (a)(3) of this section or under IC 1971, IC 6-1.1-24-7(a)(2) shall be applied as follows: - (1) First, to the payment of delinquent personal property taxes owed in the county by the taxpayer. - (2) Second, to the payment of delinquent real property taxes owed in the county by the taxpayer. and - (3) Third, to the payment of delinquent personal property taxes owed by the taxpayer and certified from another county.

+SECTION 57.
+IC 6-1.1-23-9 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+9. (a) In the year immediately following the year in which personal property taxes become delinquent, each county treasurer shall prepare a record of the delinquencies for which written demand has been made under section 1 of this chapter and which remain unpaid for at least sixty (60) days after the demand is made.

+(b) The county treasurer shall prepare the record required by this